wansenai/eairp-docker/README.md

 -	`start.sh`
 -	`mysql-scripts/eairp.sql`

-**Note that `mysql-scripts` is a folder.
-You need to copy the folder in its entirety instead of the sql file inside.**
+Then copy these four files and the `mysql-scripts` folder to the Eairp source code directory structure, Note that `mysql-scripts` is a folder.
+You need to copy the folder in its entirety instead of the sql file inside. for example:

-Then copy these four files and the `mysql-scripts` folder to the Eairp source code directory structure. for example:

 ```markdown
 eairp/